harlan-zw/harlanzw.com-vitepress/app/blog/how-vite-works-differently-to-webpack-and-getting-started/index.md

 Hopefully you've seen why Vite does is really promising.
 There is so much potential in the ecosystem at the moment, watch this space, given 12-months we could see an explosion of Vite related projects.

-If you want to find out more about Vite, I'd watch Evan's talk on Vite & VitePress here:
+If you want to find out more about Vite, I'd watch Evan's talk on [Vite & VitePress](https://www.youtube.com/watch?v=xXrhg26VCSc&).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/xXrhg26VCSc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Getting started with Vite